anetczuk/LinakDeskApp/README.md

 The tool allows to intercept all BLE messages passed between the device and it's original Android application.

-### Working with venv

-Use standard Python tooling to manage the local virtual environment:

-- `python3 -m venv .venv`
-- `source .venv/bin/activate`
-- `python -m pip install -e '.[dev]'`

-The scripts in `tools/` are legacy wrappers and are no longer required for the normal development flow.

-In addition following package is required (installed from within venv):
-- `pip3 install --user vext.pyqt5`

-Moreover for unknown reason fixing *bluepy* permissions inside virtual environment can be ineffective leading to problems with scanning for nearby bluetooth devices.

-This problem can solved by one of two workarounds:
-1. executing application with `sudo` (not recomended)
-2. passing device's address by command-line argument `./src/linakdeskctl --connect {device_mac_address}`

 ## Examples of use of not obvious Python mechanisms:

 - use of *EnumMeta* class (*linak_service.py*)
 - defining method decorators (*synchronied.py*)
 - use of threading: *Thread*, *Event*, *Timer*